ziirish/burp-ui/README.rst

 Thanks
 ======

+Thank you all for your fedbacks and bug reports that make the project moving forward.

-Special Thanks to Graham Keeling for its great software!
+Special Thanks to Graham Keeling for its great piece of software!
 This project would not exist without `Burp`_.

 .. _Flask: http://flask.pocoo.org/